pangratz/rfcs/text/0000-deprecation-warning-handlers.md

 # Detailed design

 A handler for deprecations can be registered.
-This handler will be called with relevent information about a deprecation, including gaurentees about the presence of these items:
+This handler will be called with relevent information about a deprecation, including guarantees about the presence of these items:

 * The deprecation message